mbeddr/mps-platform-docs/src/doc/docs/mps_internal/index.md

     })
     ```

-??? question "How to get rid of 'Error: shall specify a repository to lock'?"
+??? question "How to get rid of Error: shall specify a repository to lock?"

     > When accessing model properties in rendering code, you must encapsulate the model accessing code in a read action:

     > ![read action missing repository](read_action_missing_repository.png)